 Snack: 2 tablespoons hummus + a handful of carrots

 Dinner: Corn tacos + 1 cup black beans + 1 cup brown rice + 1/2 cup cooked spinach

 Easy!
 (Looking for more meal plans?
 Find one to fit your life here).

-Are you sure I can build muscle with vegan proteins?
+Can I build muscle with vegan protein?

 You can absolutely build muscle with vegan protein.
 As long as you are eating a variety of plant-based foods, and consuming enough sources of protein (and of course training hard) you will be able to gain muscle.

 Though it contains the word “wheat,” buckwheat is actually gluten-free and more closely related to rhubarb pie than a loaf of whole wheat bread.
-Buckwheat groats make a fantastic alternative to rice pilaf and will give you 11 grams of protein per 1/2 cup cooked6.
+Buckwheat groats make a fantastic alternative to rice pilaf and will give you 11 grams of protein per 1/2 cup cooked.6

 One cup of cooked or roasted Brussels sprouts has 4 grams of protein.6 Try roasting Brussels sprouts straight from the farmers’ market with a bit of kimchi under your broiler for a flavorful side dish.